openzipkin-attic/docker-zipkin/README.md

 ### Legacy

-The Cassandra and MySQL docker-compose files described above use version 2 of the docker-compose config file format.
-There is a legacy version 1 configuration also available, in the `docker-compose-legacy.yml` file.
+The docker-compose files described above use version 2 of the docker-compose config file format.
+There is a legacy version 1 configuration also available, in `docker-compose-legacy.yml`.
 That configuration relies on container linking.

 To start the legacy configuration, run: